How Can You Avoid Damaging Your Personal Injury Case & Win More Compensation?

 They want you to keep explaining.
 They’ll ask follow-up questions to follow-up questions based on what you *keep* saying.
 Sometimes less is more.
 A good lawyer will help prepare you to address any critical issues during initial questioning.
 If properly prepared for a recorded statement you should be comfortable saying “No” to the question above.

-Contact Mullen & Mullen Law Firm today for a free case evaluation.
+Contact Mullen & Mullen Law Firm in Dallas today for a free case evaluation.